ucan-wg/awake/README.md

 #### 3.5.1.1 Encrypted Message

 The encrypted message payload MUST include an `awake/ack` field, with a value of the requestor's long-term DID.
 This payload MAY contain additional fields.
-This is often useful if dovetailing the ACK with the first message of a session using the
+This is often useful if dovetailing the ACK with the first message of the session.

 ``` javascript
 {